GSA/emerging-technology-atlas/pages/artificial-intelligence-programs.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="https://www.ms.gov/msi/myms/Home/AskAlexa">State of Mississippi: Ask Mississippi.</a> "...Mississippi’s integration with Alexa Voice Services provides citizens with renewal reminders, popular ms.gov data, state facts, and more – instantly."

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="https://www.utah.gov/digital/assistants-echo.html">State of Utah: Ask Utah.gov.</a> "...In a tradition of embracing new technology Utah.Gov has started exploring new possibilities with voice testing for a Utah driver license.
-However the possibilities are endless when the skills of a digital assistant and voice interaction are employed."
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="https://www.utah.gov/digital/assistants-echo.html">State of Utah: Ask Utah.gov.</a> "...In a tradition of embracing new technology Utah.Gov has started exploring new possibilities with voice testing for a Utah driver's license.
+The possibilities are endless when the skills of a digital assistant and voice interaction are employed."